When J.R.R. Tolkien read "The Lord of the Rings" aloud to a group of fellow Oxford scholars, one professor named Hugo Dyson was not thrilled.

 Instead, the game is a lightly fantasized take on the Age of Exploration, complete with roguish sharpshooters, scheming foreign powers, strange beasts, emergent medical science and jaunty feathered hats.
 GreedFall is a great example of why fantasy RPGs need not restrict themselves to retreading Tolkien's footsteps — and the game made me wonder why so many of its competitors seem content to do just that.

-Based on my time with GreedFall so far, the game's setting alone makes it worth checking out.
-But there's also an excellent combat system, deep character customization and an affable cast of party members to recruit.
+Based on my time with GreedFall, the game's setting alone makes it worth checking out.
+But there's also an entertaining combat system, lots of character customization and an affable cast of party members to recruit.
 It's not nearly as deep as either Dragon Age or The Witcher, but if you liked getting to know your companions in the former and exploring huge, semiopen-world levels in the latter, it's a pretty easy recommendation.

 Keep exploring the map